xmed-lab/WSI-MLLM/README.md

 ```
 We apply 3 different data splits to ensure stable results, where s1 indicates data split-1 (en means English).

 Similarlly, we relased 3 models for each language in the huggingface.

-If you want to add CONCHScore, please modify the pathes in the eval.py.
+If you want to add CONCHScore, please modify the paths of CONCH in the eval.py.

 ## Paper and Citation
 We will release the preprint upon it is accepted.